top of page

 Thinking, My‑re answered slowly, “No, he wasn’t seeing someone new.”

-“If Araminth is alive, in hiding, and someone was looking for her, the first place I’d check is where Westwind was living.
-If her clothes were there, then it might point to she isn’t dead,” My-re replied.
+“If Araminth is alive, in hiding, and someone looked for her, the first place I’d check is where Westwind lived.
+If her clothes were there, then it might point to she isn’t dead,” My‑re replied.

-Throwing up his hands, Vomarian said, “Alright, say she’s alive and Westwind is trying to hide her.
+Throwing up his hands, Vomarian said, “Alright, say she’s alive, and Westwind is trying to hide her.
 He’s not going to tell us.
 So, what then?
-Stake out his place to see if we spot some woman come in with tawny red hair, a little rangy with a slender and small build, with fair skin and freckles across her nose?”
+Stake out his place to see if we spot some tawny haired woman?

 “What?”
-Vomarian asked looking from him to My-re’s belly and then questioned, “It’s bigger.
+Vomarian looked from him to My‑re’s belly and questioned, “Wait, it’s bigger.
 Are you pregnant?
 Why is your face turning red?
-You’re pregnant!?”
+You’re pregnant?”

-“No, you idiot!”
-My-re untucked her shirt and pulled out a tightly bound, red garment she acquired from the trunk in Westwind’s shop.
-She felt embarrassed and could feel sweat drip from her armpits.
+“No, you idiot.”
+My‑re untucked her shirt and pulled out a tightly bound, red garment she’d acquired from the trunk in Westwind’s shop.
+She felt embarrassed.
 “How did you know I had something under there?”

-Havelock snorted with a grin, “As you talked about the trunk, you kept touching your stomach, as if you were checking to ensure something was still there.”
+Havelock snorted with a grin, “As you talked about the trunk, you kept touching your stomach as if to ensure something didn’t fall out.”

 “You stole it?”
 Vomarian asked.

-“No!
-I acquired it as I thought it might be a clue,” My-re scoffed.
+“No, I acquired it.
+I thought it might be a clue,” My‑re scoffed.

 “Shut up.
 So, you think this is Araminth’s?”

-Shrugging his shoulders, Havelock took and unrolled the pilfered item motioning for My-re and Vomarian to follow.
-Exiting the cabin to the main deck, the other Shagornan elves were drinking from a similar keg and feeding the remaining two mere dragons, Kata and Kuki, who is not to be confused with a cookie, fresh meat purchased from Shadowspire’s markets.
+Shrugging his shoulders, Havelock took and unrolled the pilfered item, motioning for My‑re and Vomarian to follow.
+Exiting the cabin to the main deck, the other Shagornan Elves were drinking from a similar keg and feeding the remaining two mere dragons, Kata and Kuki, fresh game purchased from Shadowspire’s markets.

 Havelock held the shirt and said, “Mere dragons are some of the best trackers in Alastari.
 They could find a grey cat within the labyrinth of a dwarven iron mine.
 They should be able to acquire the owner’s scent and take us to them.”

 “No, we start outside the city.
 If it’s Araminth, they should lead us to the river.
-If it’s someone else’s, they’ll lead us to the owner,” Havelock said.
+If it’s someone else’s, they’ll lead us to the owner,” Havelock explained.

-Bringing the garment over, the two mere dragons raised their noses and began to smell the red clothing.
-They grunted and butted each other to take turns taking a whiff.
-Rotating their heads in several directions they sniffed the air for several heartbeats.
-Kata bellowed a high pitched screech, leapt to the railing of the ship.
+Bringing the garment over, the two mere dragons raised their heads and began to smell the red clothing.
+They grunted at each other and butted heads to take turns taking a whiff.
+Rotating their heads in several directions, they sniffed the air for several heartbeats.
+Kata bellowed a high-pitched screech and leaped to the railing of the ship.
 Kuki followed.
-They scampered over the side and looked back.
+They looked back at them and scampered over the side.